-Below you can find common steps of how to get divorce in Florida:
+The key steps of how to get a divorce in Florida are:

-2. Your marriage must be legal, it means that the marriage is concluded on the basis of the laws of the State of Florida
+The marriage must be legal, it means that the marriage is concluded on the basis of the laws of the State of Florida.

-3. You should have grounds for your divorce based on which you want to terminate your marriage.
-Grounds can be fault or no fault.
+The parties must have grounds for divorce based on which the marriage is to be terminated.
+Grounds can be the fault or no fault.

-If you want to get a divorce in the state of Florida, at least one of the spouses must reside in the state at least 6 months before the documents are filed.
+In order to get a divorce in the state of Florida, either spouse must reside in the state at least 6 months before the documents are filed.